Onogi/MetabolicModeling/README.md

 - MetabolicModeling10rho.stan
 	Stan scripts for the proposed Bayesian model.

-The versions of the R packages are:
+The versions of R and R packages used are:

 - R: ver.
 4.1.3 on Windows and 4.2.2 on Ubuntu 18.04
 - rstan: ver.
 2.21.5 or 2.21.7